paulsenj/PracticePython/README.md

-# HearMeCode
+# PracticePython
-Practice work for Hear Me Code will go here.
+Practice work for PracticePython.org will go here.